Adenocarcinoma of the cervix

 by Jason Wasserman MD PhD FRCPC

 Adenocarcinoma is a type of cervical cancer.
-It develops from cells normally found on the surface of the endocervix.
+It develops from columnar cells normally found on the surface of the endocervix.
 Most tumours start from a non-invasive type of cancer called endocervical adenocarcinoma in situ (AIS).

 Normal cervix